Description

 How long must Cermit WN cure before the Bejca sealer goes on?

-Minimum 3 days at +20 °C and 50% relative humidity per the TDS, with 5–7 days recommended in typical UK ambient conditions of +8–15 °C. Sealing too early traps residual moisture behind the silicone-resin film, which can lead to uneven colour absorption or blistering in the first weather cycle.
-Check that the surface is dry to the touch and uniform in colour before sealing.
+Minimum 3 days at +20 °C and 50% relative humidity per the TDS, with 5–7 days recommended in typical UK ambient of +8–15 °C. Sealing too early traps residual moisture behind the silicone-resin film, which can lead to uneven colour absorption or blistering in the first weather cycle.
+Check the surface is dry to the touch and uniform in colour before sealing.

 Can Cermit WN be used on internal feature walls?